Overview of the Show

 The main goal of “The Tonight Show with Coleson and David” is to gather the student body together for entertainment purposes.
 We want to lay this show out to be one that imitates or mimics that of late night television shows, popular since the inception of television.
 With the likeness and charm of Johnny Carson, but the relevance and wit of Jimmy Fallon, Coleson and David want to bring an informative, yet lighthearted ness to Ouachita through the form of comedy and current events.
 Not only this, but much more will be unveiled through this overview.

-Ouachita Baptist University’s Division of Music will host Emma Patterson and Evan Rogers in their senior recitals on Friday, March 21, at 11 a.m. in Mabee Fine Arts Center’s McBeth Recital Hall.
+Ouachita Baptist University’s Division of Music will present Lauren Linton and Jacob Sturgeon in their senior musical theatre recitals April 30 at 8 p.m. in Mabee Fine Arts Center’s McBeth Recital Hall.
 The event is free and open to the public.